+indicate an iteme regained or transfer etaderite to apply for daminesion.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript X

-D5 College transcript(s) Х
+D5 College transcript(s) X

-D5 Essay or personal statement х
+D5 Essay or personal statement X

-D5 Interview Х
+D5 Interview X

-D5 Standardized test scores Х
+D5 Standardized test scores X

 D5 Statement of good standing from prior institution(s) Х

-D6

-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-2.00

-D7

-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-2.00

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+COIGITIII.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 8/1 Х
+D9 Fall 8/1 X

 D9 Winter

-D9 Spring 12/15 Х
+D9 Spring 12/15

 D9 Summer

 D10 Yes No

-Does an open admission policy, if reported, apply to transfer students?
-D11 Describe additional requirements for transfer admission, if a oplicable: - Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: 2.00 D13 Number Unit Type Ī Maximum number of credits or courses that may be transferred from a two-year institution: 68 credits D14 Number Unit Type T Maximum number of credits or courses that may be transferred from a four-year institution: 90 credits D15 Minimum number of credits that transfers must complete at - your institution to earn an associate degree: Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 Describe other transfer credit policies: Minimum GPA of 2.0; college/university; at least 15 semester hours from Aurora in
+D10 Does an open admission policy, if reported, apply to

+transfer students?

+CDS-D Page 13

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: С

+D13 Number Unit Type D13 Maximum number of credits or courses that may be 60 ah transferred from a two-year institution: 68 sh

+D14 Number Unit Type D14 Maximum number of credits or courses that may be 00 40 transferred from a four-year institution: 90 sh

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

+Describe other transfer credit policies: Minimum GPA of 2.00; 52 semester hours at senior college or university; at least 15 semester hours in the major at Aurora University; minimum of 6-8 hours of 300-400 level general education coursework required.

+CDS-D Page 14